 Course Outline for LPN Classes

-Are you thinking about enrolling in an LPN program and would like to learn more about the course outline?
+Are you thinking about enrolling in LPN classes and would like to learn more about the course outline?
 If so, you have come to the right place!
 Typically, you can complete an LPN program within about one year.
 However, if you choose to obtain your training from a community college or university, it may take an additional year or two.

 It will take you about one to three years to complete your LPN program depending on the school you choose to attend and whether you choose to attend full or part time.
 This is because community colleges and universities require students to complete various general education courses in addition to their career-related classes before they can graduate.